 The Bramble was named for the bush that blackberries grow on and was inspired by the fresh berries that Bradsell used to pick as a child on the Isle of Wight.
-Upon receiving some crème de mure (a blackberry liqueur) for the bar, he began experimenting and eventually came up with a combination of gin, fresh lemon juice, simple syrup and crème de mure that was part Gin Sour, part Singapore Sling.
-He shook up the ingredients and strained everything over crushed ice to tame the sweetness.
+After receiving some crème de mure (a blackberry liqueur) for the bar, he began experimenting and came on a combination of gin, fresh lemon juice, simple syrup and crème de mure that was part Gin Sour, part Singapore Sling.
+He shook up the ingredients and strained them over crushed ice to tame the sweetness.

-There’s no reason to tweak Bradsell’s Bramble: It’s great just as he made it back in 1984.
+There’s no reason to tweak Bradsell’s Bramble: It’s great precisely as he made it back in 1984.
 But that hasn’t stopped inventive bartenders from playing with the recipe.
-The easiest way to tweak the original is to swap in a different base spirit for the gin, like a dry pisco or grassy rhum agricole, or to drizzle something else on top, like Chambord raspberry liqueur.
-You can also shake a couple berries with the liquid ingredients to lend a bit more flavor and color to the cocktail.
-All of these variations can make a fine drink, but perhaps none provide the simple refreshment that Bradsell achieved behind the bar at Fred’s Club.
+The easiest way to tweak the original is to swap in a different base spirit for the gin, like a dry pisco or grassy rhum agricole, or to drizzle another product on top, like Chambord raspberry liqueur.
+You can also shake a couple berries with the liquid ingredients to lend more flavor and color to the cocktail.
+All of these variations make a fine drink, but perhaps none provide the simple refreshment that Bradsell achieved behind the bar at Fred’s Club.

 This recipe pays homage to the well-balanced original.
-Mix one up during spring and summer when blackberries are in season (throw a berry on top for visuals and a healthy snack), and you might discover your new favorite way to drink gin.
+Mix one during spring and summer when blackberries are in season (throw a berry on the ice crown for visuals and a healthy snack), and you might discover your new favorite way to drink gin.

 - 2 ounces gin